lpg2709/VerySimpleSnakeGameInC/README.md

 ## Whats is need to run this code:

-You only need a compiler for C/C++ who can compile for Windows.
+You only need a compiler for C/C++ whogameOver can compile for Windows.
 All header used in this project is standard headers on compilers for Windows.

 ## Explaining the code: